 Active Learning Institute

-The Active Learning Institute (ALI) is a series of 8 workshops that support faculty in integrating active learning strategies into their courses.
+The Active Learning Institute (ALI) is a series of 8 sessions that support faculty in integrating active learning strategies into their courses.
 The ALI covers course goals, active learning activities and assignments, use of technology, and more.
-These interactive workshops give faculty the opportunity to practice techniques and design strategies that work best in their own courses.
+These interactive sessions give faculty the opportunity to practice techniques and design strategies that work best in their own courses.
 It is also an opportunity to discuss teaching and gain insights from faculty across the disciplines.
 Please note that the ALI is currently open to faculty only.